plone/documentation/docs/backend/portal-actions.md

 Several different action categories are used for different purposes.
 These categories include:

+Object Actions
-- *Object Actions*: actions that are available when viewing a specific content item
+: `Actions that are available when viewing a specific content item.`

+Object Buttons
-- *Object Buttons*: actions that are displayed as buttons when viewing a specific content item
+: `Actions that are displayed as buttons when viewing a specific content item.` Portal Tabs
-- *Portal Tabs*: actions that are displayed as tabs on the top of the page
+: `Actions that are displayed as tabs on the top of the page.`

+Site Actions
-- *Site Actions*: actions that are available on every page of your site
+: `Actions that are available on every page of your site`

+User Actions
-- *User Actions*: actions that are available to users when they are logged in to your site
+: `Actions that are available to users when they are logged in to your site`

 Each of these action categories serves a different purpose and is intended for use in specific areas of the site.
 For example, object actions are intended for actions that are specific to a particular content item, while site actions are intended for actions that are available on every page of your site.